How to clean a dishwasher – an expert-approved step-by-step guide for sparkling dishes every time

 8. Clean the exterior

-'Remember, the door and door-seal do not get reached by the water from the spray arms and so these will need to be wiped down to remove any food or detergent residue,' says Sophie Lane, product training manger for Miele GB.
+'Remember, the door and door-seal do not get reached by the water from the spray arms and so these will need to be wiped down to remove any food or detergent residue,' says Sophie Lane, product training manager for Miele GB.
 'This can just be done using a clean, damp cloth.'

 The best way to make sure the whole exterior is clean is to check the sides and hinge areas, including the rubber gasket around the door.
-Then wipe down the door with a cloth and multipurpose cleaner, taking care to clean around the buttons.

 black worktop with dishwasher and potted plants